jmheretik/kirby-vue-starterkit/vue-nuxt/README.md

 npm run generate
 ```

-> Only the SPA build and the statically generated site are supported for now.
+> Only the SPA build and the statically generated site are supported.
+No SSR build for now.

 ## Deploying